buddhist-uni/buddhist-uni.github.io/_content/essays/you-can-have-it_levine-philip.md

 > I give you back 1948.

-A poem about what time does to a person.
+A poem about what time can do to a person.